-The mechanisms on which the tissue-sparing of x-ray microbeams and minibeams are thought to be standing on two effects, namely the dose-volume effect as well as a "prompt, microscopic biological repair" effect9-12.
-The first effect explains the higher dose tolerance of small targets that constitute a small portion of the entire organ, and is the basis for stereotactic radiosurgery as well as Grid Therapy.
+The tissue-sparing of x-ray microbeams and minibeams are thought to be based on two biological mechanisms, namely the dose-volume effect^{31,32} as well as a "prompt, microscopic biological repair" effect9-12.
+The first effect explains the higher dose tolerance of small targets that constitute a small portion of the entire organ31 and is the basis for stereotactic radiosurgery33 as well as Grid Therapy33.
 The second effect, which occurs only in exposures with sub-millimeter beams, is caused mostly by the rapid repair of the capillary blood vessels from radiation damage by microbeams and minibeams9-12.
-Specifically, studies on the chicken embryo and the mouse brain show an extremely rapid (within 12 hours) recovery of the capillary blood vessels following insult with microbeams of up to 2 to 3 hundred Gy.
-The subject is summarized in ref..
+Specifically, studies on the chicken embryo9 and the mouse brain11 show an extremely rapid (within 12 hours) recovery of the capillary blood vessels following exposure to microbeams of up to 2 to 3 hundred Gy.
+The subject is summarized in ref.12.

-The above discussion of the microbeams' "prompt, microscopic biological repair" effect indicates that OXM is categorically different from Grid Therapy.
+The above discussion of the microbeams' "prompt, microscopic biological repair" effect indicates that OXM is categorically different from Grid Therapy33.
 This is because of the latter's large hole-sizes, up to 1-cm or larger.
-As a result, Grid-Therapy's skin sparing effect solely came from the dose-volume effect.
+As a result, Grid-Therapy's skin sparing effect solely comes from the dose-volume effect.
 On the other hand, the tissue-sparing effect of OXM originates from both the dose-volume effect and the prompt, microscopic biological repair effect.

-In summary, our physical feasibility studies, focused on the treatment of benign and malignant brain structures, indicate that OXM significantly reduces the dose to non-targeted brain.
-This is achieved by (a) sparing the proximal tissues, or significantly reducing the radiation damage to them, (b) reducing the dose to tissues positioned distal to the target, and (c) reducing the dose to tissues positioned immediately lateral to the target by virtue of producing a sharper lateral dose falloff.
-These dose savings should translate into significant sparing of the cortex and other brain critical structures, and thus lead to a significant reduction in cognitive deficits.
-In particular, saving the cortex can prevent disrupting and blunting pediatric cerebral cortical gliogenesis, a process producing progenitor cells that later differentiate into new oligodendrocytes and astrocytes.
+In summary, our physical feasibility studies, focused on the treatment of benign and malignant brain structures, indicate that OXM significantly reduces the dose to non-targeted brain matter.
+This is achieved by (a) sparing the proximal tissues or significantly reducing the radiation damage to them, (b) reducing the dose to tissues positioned distal to the target, and (c) reducing the dose to tissues positioned immediately lateral to the target by virtue of producing a sharper lateral dose falloff.
+These dose savings should translate into significant sparing of the cortex and other critical brain structures, and thus lead to a significant reduction in cognitive deficits.
+In particular, saving the cortex can prevent the disrupttion of pediatric cerebral cortical gliogenesis25, a process producing progenitor cells that later differentiate into new oligodendrocytes and astrocytes.
 We expect to save much of the frontal cerebral cortex and significantly reduce the dose to the contralateral cortex from each exposure angle.